davidkel/davidkel.github.io/docs/FabricDeveloper/writing-node-chaincode.md

     - completely undocumented
   - Is annotation aware for typescript annotations
   - Means you don't have to mess with Buffer objects for return values
-- introspection support
+- introspection and data validation support
-  - explicit metadata
+  - can provide explicit metadata file to describe the contract conforming to JSON Schema
     - actually has a cli to help in the generation of explicit metadata
       - undocumented
+  - can be retrieved by a client using the system contract method getMetadata
+  - will be used to validate input parameters and return values if enough detail provided
+  - also defines the actual exposed transactions for the dispatcher
-  - derived metadata for javascript/typescript (no annotations)
+  - metadata can be derived for javascript/typescript (no annotations) if no explicit metadata provided
-  - derived complete metadata for annotated typescript
-  - Can query this client side
+    - can't perform data validation
+    - includes all methods in a contract (can be controlled but isn't documented.
+HINT: It's the use of `_` in a method name)
+    - typescript annotations can be used to provide more information
+      - This is poorly documented
 - introduced the ability to plug in different types of api to provide alternatives to the contract api
   - shim has a service provider interface
   - completely undocumented
 - Can support multiple "contracts" in a single chaincode
   - used to allow getting metadata for a contract by defining an included system contract which get's automatically included in your chaincode
-  - Still wondering what the value of this is, I've seen no good use case for this capability from an chaincode creator point of view
+  - Still wondering what the value of this is, I've seen no good use case for this capability from a chaincode creator point of view
   - people incorrectly think this is a way to split a chaincode implementation into multiple files.
 You can do that already
     - people then can't work out how to call their 2nd contract code from the 1st contract code as the contracts don't have references to each other
 - aspect like concepts for transactions
   - before/after transaction method can be implemented
   - helps remove a little more boiler plate code
+  - also includes unknownTransaction (see dispatcher)

 For validation the only real documentation that defines for format of the explicit metadata file is [here](https://hyperledger.github.io/fabric-chaincode-node/release-2.2/api/contract-schema.json)